ozwillo/ozwillo-datacore/README.md

 About OASIS Datacore
 --------------------

-OASIS Datacore is A Cloud of shared Open Linked Data.
+OASIS Datacore is a Cloud of shared Open Linked Data.

 Its goal is cross-business data collaboration and integration.
 By linking data from different business together, it allows to create value by developing new OASIS services on top of it.